DPNet: Doppler LiDAR Motion Planning for Highly-Dynamic Environments: Doppler Planning Network

 where $\mathcal{L}$ is the closed-loop collision cost function, $\gamma$ is the collision penalty coefficient and $\Phi$ defines the upper and lower bounds of $\bm{\phi}$.
-One example of $\mathcal{L}$ is the quadratic loss of the collision penalty \cite{han2025neupan}, where
+One example of $\mathcal{L}$ is the quadratic loss of the collision penalty \cite{han2025neupan}, where To minimize $\mathcal{L}$, DT-MPC adopts a heuristic rule~\cite{zhang2024multi} to trigger parameter updates by using $\hat{\mathcal{O}}^n_t$ for Doppler-inferred collision check.
+This allows exploring whether real-time Doppler measurements can facilitate tuning even with simple heuristics (see Section V-D for its limitation).